netsys-lab/panapi/doc/Implementation.md

 Some conflicts exist between the TAPS specifications on the one hand and our implementation on the other.
-We are not sure of the severity in each case, but wish to point out any departures from the TAPS vision here.
+We are not sure of the severity in each case, but wish to discuss potential departures from the TAPS vision here.

-## Asnychronous, Event-driven Interaction Patterns
+## Asynchronous Interaction Patterns, not necessarily Event-driven

 https://www.ietf.org/archive/id/draft-ietf-taps-impl-10.html#abstract states: